scarpazza/home-assistant-konnected-tutorial/README.md

   Suggest arming (away) at a given time in the evening if no member of the family is home

 * Intrusion: [Notification action responses](notification-action-responses.yaml)
-  * Arm or disarm the system to honor user requests coming via action prompts presented via *Actionable notifications*, described above.
+  * This is just internal machinery designed to process the user requests coming via action prompts presented via *Actionable notifications*, described above.
+  * You need to separate handlers, one for `ARM_HOME` and one for `ARM_AWAY`.
+    See the YAML source file for details.

 ## Step 9 - repeat for the fire/CO alarm